Meet the Counseling Staff

 “This is not what I signed up for.”
 Have you ever felt that way or said those words out loud – repeatedly?
 Life is hard; change is hard…and inevitable.
 These are unprecedented and uncertain times all over the world.
 If you are feeling overwhelmed by new circumstances or worn out from the everyday, sign up to partner with someone who wants to be a part of your journey meeting your challenges.
 We were not designed to walk this life alone.
 As your counselor, I am committed to creating a safe space for you to be honest about who you are, where you are, and where you want to be.

 I have extensive experience facilitating recovery groups through my church’s recovery ministry.
 In this role, I have served adult women struggling with a broad spectrum of life issues.
 I have also worked with high risk adolescents in the individual, group, and residential settings who struggled with anxiety, depression, ADHD, mood disorders, substance use, personality disorders, eating disorders, trauma, oppositional defiant disorder, conduct disorder, suicidality, self-injuring behaviors, disinhibited social engagement disorder, and family conflict.
+I am also trained in the modality of Brain Spotting.

 Let’s navigate this together.
 You can find peace and hope amidst uncertainty and build the confidence to move towards a new normal.